Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 - oasis-open

 I started going through the symbol tree trying to find functions that could yield some results.
-I found `strcmp`, which is of interest, as we could find any authentication logic at places where strings are compared, so I opened it up and found all the references to it:
+I found `strcmp`, which interests me, as it could lead us to parts in the code where authentication logic is handled.
+I opened it up and found all the references to it:

 <img width="1096" height="509" alt="2026-02-26-23:28:26" src="https://github.com/user-attachments/assets/2356671e-f97c-4b13-986e-e490f9605362" />